-¥= General exclusions and limitations of surgical sterilization, except for Medically Necessary treatment of medical complications of the reversal procedure.
-15 Home testing devices and monitoring equipment.
+General exclusions and limitations incident to reversal of surgical sterilization, except for Medically Necessary treatment of medical complications of the reversal procedure.
+14 Home testing devices and monitoring equipment.
 This exclusion does not apply to items specifically described in the Durable medical equipment or Diabetes care services sections.
-16 Preventive Health Services performed by a Non-Participating Provider, except laboratory services under the California Prenatal Screening Program.
-17 Services performed in a Hospital by house officers, residents, interns, or other professionals in training without the supervision of an attending Physician in association with an accredited clinical education program.
-18 Services performed by your spouse, Domestic Partner, child, brother, sister, or parent.
-19 Services provided by an individual or entity that: Is not appropriately licensed or certified by the state to provide health care services; Is not operating within the scope of such license or certification; or Does not maintain the Clinical Laboratory Improvement Amendments certificate required to perform laboratory testing services.
-This exclusion does not apply to Behavioral Health Treatment Benefits listed under the Mental Health and Substance Use Disorder Benefits section.
-20 Select physical and occupational therapies, such as: Massage therapy, unless it is a component of a multimodality rehabilitative treatment plan or physical therapy treatment plan; Training or therapy for the treatment of learning disabilities or behavioral problems; Social skills training or therapy; Vocational, educational, recreational, art, dance, music, or reading therapy; and Testing for intelligence or learning disabilities.
-This exclusion does not apply to Medically Necessary services that Blue Shield is required by law to cover for Severe Mental Illnesses or Serious Emotional Disturbances of a Child.
-21 Weight control programs and exercise programs.
-This exclusion does not apply to nutritional counseling provided under the Diabetes care services section, or to Medically Necessary services that Blue Shield is required by law to cover for Severe Mental Illnesses, Serious Emotional Disturbances of a Child, or Preventive Health Services.
+15 Preventive Health Services performed by a Non-Participating Provider, except laboratory services under the California Prenatal Screening Program.
+16 Services performed in a Hospital by house officers, residents, interns, or other professionals in training without the supervision of an attending Physician in association with an accredited clinical education program.
+17 Services performed by your spouse, Domestic Partner, child, brother, sister, or parent.
+18 Services provided by an individual or entity that: Is not appropriately licensed or certified by the state to provide health care services; Is not operating within the scope of such license or certification; or Does not maintain the Clinical Laboratory Improvement Amendments certificate required to perform laboratory testing services.
+This exclusion does not apply to Behavioral Health Treatment Benefits listed under the Mental Health and Substance Use Disorder Benefits section or to services deemed Medically Necessary Treatment of a Mental Health or Substance Use Disorder provided by an individual trainee, associate or applicant for licensure who is supervised as required by applicable law.
+19 Select physical and occupational therapies, such as: Massage therapy, unless it is a component of a multimodality rehabilitative treatment plan or physical therapy treatment plan; Training or therapy for the treatment of learning disabilities or behavioral problems; Social skills training or therapy; Vocational, educational, recreational, art, dance, music, or reading therapy; and Testing for intelligence or learning disabilities.
+This exclusion does not apply to services deemed Medically Necessary Treatment of a Mental Health or Substance Use Disorder.
+20 Weight control programs and exercise programs.
+This exclusion does not apply to nutritional counseling provided under the Diabetes care services section, or to services deemed Medically Necessary Treatment of a Mental Health or Substance Use Disorder, or Preventive Health Services.